d2l-ai/d2l-en/chapter_recurrent-modern/seq2seq.md

         return output, state
 ```

+To illustrate the implemented decoder,
-We create a decoder with the same hyperparameters as the encoder.
-As we can see, the output shape is changed to (batch size, the sequence length, vocabulary size).
+below we instantiate it with the same hyperparameters from the aforementioned encoder.
+As we can see, the output shape of the decoder becomes (batch size, number of time steps, vocabulary size),
+where the last dimension of the tensor stores the predicted token distribution.

 ```{.python .input}
 decoder = Seq2SeqDecoder(vocab_size=10, embed_size=8, num_hiddens=16,